schuchert/wikispaces/pages/FitNesse.Tutorials.1.md

 * Learned that the methods to be called must be public.
 * Learned that fixtures should not have any production logic in them.
-* Learned that if you put output in your code, [FitNesse](http://fitnesse.org/) will capture it and you'll be able to see it ** Note, while you can debug this, your fixtures should be so simple that this is seldom necessary.
+* Learned that if you put output in your code, [FitNesse](http://fitnesse.org/) will capture it and you'll be able to see it *, while you can debug this, your fixtures should be so simple that this is seldom necessary.
 If you find yourself doing this often, consider simplifying your fixtures.
 If that's not possible, write unit tests for your complex fixture code.
 * Learned that each of the data rows in your fixture is executed in order, top-to-bottom.

 After working with decision tables, the next tutorial which makes sense is [this one on query tables](FitNesse.Tutorials.2).